christiang7/ToText/README.md

 ## Description
-The project called Gedankenspeicher is a collection of scripts for using an annotation system with **md** files.
+The project called ToText is a collection of scripts for using an annotation system with **md** files.
 It builds upon the desktop wiki [GitHub - zim-desktop-wiki/zim-desktop-wiki: Main repository of the zim desktop wiki project](https://github.com/zim-desktop-wiki/zim-desktop-wiki).
 The **md** files are describing every given file on your file system.
 The created **md** file is showing up in zim.
 So you can search and annotate a file in zim wiki.
 Some scripts connect zim with the file manager perhaps [dolphin]([Dolphin - KDE Applications](https://apps.kde.org/dolphin/)) and the web browser [firefox](https://www.mozilla.org/en-US/firefox/new/).
 The scripts are working on Linux machines like Ubuntu, Archlinux, Fedora, Suse.
-The Gedankenspeicher uses the following tools:
+The ToText uses the following tools:

 - wget